You’ll love this creamy cauliflower Alfredo if you are looking for an Alfredo sauce without heavy cream.

 Ingredients

-• 1 pound cauliflower (about ½ head, large)
+• 1 pound cauliflower about ½ head, large

-• 1 cup milk (we use unsweetened soy milk)
+• 1 cup milk any

-• ½ cup parmesan cheese (or dairy-free cheese)
+• ½ cup parmesan cheese grated

-• ½ cup ricotta cheese (or dairy-free ricotta)
+• ½ cup ricotta cheese

-• 1 tablespoon Dijon mustard (or American mustard)
+• 1 tablespoon Dijon mustard or American mustard

-• teaspoon nutmeg
+• teaspoon nutmeg grated

 • 1 teaspoon salt

-• ¼ teaspoon black pepper
+• teaspoon black pepper

 Instructions